 Cape Town, South Africa

 In the Scottish capital of Edinburgh the New Year’s festivities go on for three days at their famed Hogmanay extravaganza.
 It all begins on 30 December with a Viking-style torchlight procession down the famous Royal Mile, which culminates in a fireworks finale.
-On New Year’s Eve itself, the city comes alive with street parties and outdoor concerts, including their huge open-air Kelidh (traditional Celtic party).
+On New Year’s Eve itself, the city comes alive with street parties and outdoor concerts, including their huge open-air Ceilidh (traditional Celtic party).
 Then, as the clock strikes midnight, fireworks light up the sky over Edinburgh Castle while the streets ring out with the sound of ‘Auld Lang Syne.’
 On New Year’s Day, brave souls fight hangovers by jumping into the ice-cold waters of the River Forth, while others enjoy dog sledding across the lovely Holyrood Park.